Human Trafficking in Fashion Supply Chains

 Slavery is more stoppable than ever, and that’s why we’re here, rallying around the world and doing the work together. - The A21 Campaign

-We are active citizens we can actively choose who we follow and we have the responsibility too do something for good.
-When we think that the issue is to big for us to solve it passes the responsibility on and we actually don’t do anything, we stop doing the little because we cannot see immediate outcomes.
+We are active citizens - we can actively choose to create solutions to the problems that face the contemporary world.
+When we think that the issue is to big for us to solve we often pass the responsibility on to others.
+We stop doing the little things because we cannot see immediate outcomes.

-Whilst human trafficking is destroying lives we know that freedom will have the final word.
+Human trafficking is destroying lives, but we believe that freedom will have the final word.

 "When a lot of people do a little, it adds up and makes a difference."